noramurakozy/noramurakozy.github.io/index.md

 <figure>
   <img src="./images/the_human_body_communities.png" alt="Trulli" style="width:100%">
-  <figcaption style="text-align: center" > <em> Figure 4 - The human body network where the nodes are colored by the system they belongs to. </em> </figcaption>
 </figure>

+> Figure 4 - The human body network where the nodes are colored by the system they belongs to.

 The same colored nodes are very different in this representation compared to that with the systems used for coloring.
 This means that the systems and communities are definitely not the same.